 Not every real estate photographer will shoot video.
 But it is something you may want to prepare for.

 Real estate agents often look for someone who can deliver still photos as well as a video of the property.
-Having a camera that can capture both will serve you as you expand your services!
+Having a camera that can capture both will serve you well as you expand your services.

-Top 9 Cameras in 2019 for Real Estate Photography
+Best Cameras for Real Estate Photography in 2020

-This full frame sensor camera body has 30.4MP capacity and ISO of up to 32,000.
-It can also capture 4K video.
-This makes it possible to create videos that will impress your clients.
+This full-frame sensor camera body has 30.4MP capacity and ISO of up to 32,000.
+It can also capture 4K video, which makes it possible to create videos that will impress your clients.